 Student Champions Day 2: Learning about NICE

-- All Student Champions will be invited to attend a day of presentations and activities focussed on NICE resources.
-The day will allow them to network with Student Champions from other institutions and meet a range of staff from NICE including the NICE Chair and other senior staff.
+- All Student Champions will be invited to attend a day of presentations and activities focussed on how we develop NICE resources and the challenges of implementing guidance.
+The day will allow them to network with Student Champions from other institutions and meet a range of staff from NICE including the our Chair or Chief Executive and other senior staff.

 - The day will be held at the NICE offices in London or a venue close by.
 These are held twice a year and Student Champions will be able to attend one event.

 - Travel costs to the venue will be met by NICE and lunch will be provided.

 How will NICE Evidence Search support you as a Student Champion?

 - run a full study day on how to use NICE Evidence Search search and facilitation techniques.

 - provide you with a tool kit to assist you in running your sessions.
 Which includes a teaching plan, overview slides, search tips and links to the Student Champion surveys.